HE Academic Misconduct Policy

 15.7.
 In cases where the recommended prescribed penalty is expulsion of the student, the Chair of the Quality Committee is required to present the recommendation to the Principal who considers the request.
 A student who is expelled under the Assessment Offence process receives a transcript detailing the credit they have attained.

 15.8.
-Students are notified in writing of the outcome within 20 working days of the conclusion of the process by the Head of Academy HE.
+Students are notified in writing of the outcome within 20 working days of the conclusion of the process by the Head of Curriculum HE.
 Such notifications direct students to consult the range of information held on BAJ’s webpages which relate to academic honesty and avoiding assessment offences.

 16. Office of the Independent Adjudicator